JonathanGrossman/mongodb_basics/02_node_crud.md

 - Update: **edit** one or more entries in your database
 - Delete: **remove** one or more entries from your database.

 The syntax for the CRUD operations is fairly simple and is explained below.
-Despite the simplicity, a few *tips and tricks* will **help you master the basics**.
+Despite the simplicity, a few tips and tricks will **help you master the basics**.
 Before discussing each CRUD operation, first you should have a better understanding of MongoDB documents.

 ## [MongoDB Documents](#mongodb-documents)

-Each entry in a MongoDB database is called a document.
+Each entry in a MongoDB collection is called a document.
 A document is a JSON-like object called a BSON.
 The BSON format generally looks and acts like JSON.

 One of the main JSON-like features of a MongoDB document is that the structure of each document in a collection does not have to be identical to the structure of the other documents in that collection.
-For instance, if you have a users collection, some users may have a first name, last name, birthday, and user_id.
-However, not all users are required to have all the same fields.
-It's okay if some users are missing one or more of first name, last name, birthday, and user_id.
+For instance, if you have a users collection, some users may have a `first_name`, `last_name`, `birthday`, and `user_id`.

+Not all documents in that same collection, however, are required to have all the same fields.
+It's okay if some user documents are missing one or more of `first_name`, `last_name`, `birthday`, and `user_id`.
 This is different from SQL, which requires each entry (the SQL-equivalent of a document) in a table (the SQL-equivalent of a collection) to have all the same fields as the other entries in that same table.

-Like the JSON format is comma-separated key:value pairs wrapped in curly braces, the BSON format has comma-separated field:value pairs wrapped in curly braces.
+Like the JSON format is comma-separated `key:value` pairs wrapped in curly braces `{}`, the BSON format has comma-separated `field:value` pairs wrapped in curly braces `{}`.
 One difference, however, is that BSON objects can store more data types than JSON.
 For instance, in a MongoDB document, you can store other documents and arrays of other documents.
 Here is an example from the [MongoDB documentation](https://docs.mongodb.com/manual/core/document/):

 ```
 const mydoc = {